Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 <!--
 TODO:
 * Introduction
-* Section with notations plus put TsbPD in here, check how to make the first reference
+* Section with notations plus put TsbPD in here, check how to make the first reference: TSBPD, TLPKTDROP, SRT
 * Why TsbPD?
 Why not TSBPD?
 * Encoder/Decoder - not 100% correct terminology here, cause it can be gateway, etc. -> sending/receiving application
 * It's designed and used in live mode